Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: The wind-blown bubble structure

 Within the cold wind region, the ambient density profile is expected to drop as $\propto r^{-2}$, and the density of material is determined by the mass loss rate:

-In the hot wind region, namely between $R_{\rm s}$ and the contact discontinuity located at $r=R_{\rm cd}$, the density profile is also constant, this time determined by both the mass injected by the wind and by the mass evaporated from the outer shell, $M_{\rm sh}$, whose loss rate evolves as \citep{Weaver+1977}:
+In the hot wind region, namely between $R_{\rm s}$ and the contact discontinuity located at $r=R_{\rm cd}$, the density profile is constant, determined by both the mass injected by the wind and by the mass evaporated from the outer shell, $M_{\rm sh}$, whose loss rate evolves as \citep{Weaver+1977}:

 such that the total mass present within the bubble depends on the cluster wind luminosity.
 Given its weak dependence on time, we treated the mass evaporation rate as constant and computed the amount of evaporated mass from the shell as $M_{\rm sh}=\dot{M}_{\rm sh}(t) t$.
-This mass will contribute to the mass contained in the shocked wind region, in addition to the mass flow from the wind, that can be estimated as $\dot{M}_{\rm w}t-\dot{M}_{\rm w}(R_{\rm s}-R_{\rm c})/(v_{\rm w})$, the two terms representing respectively the total mass ejected during the cluster lifetime and the mass going into the cold wind, which guarantees mass conservation.
+This mass will contribute to the mass contained in the shocked wind region, in addition to the mass flow from the wind, that can be estimated as $\dot{M}_{\rm w}t-\dot{M}_{\rm w}/v_{\rm w}$, the two terms representing respectively the total mass ejected during the cluster lifetime and the mass going into the cold wind, which guarantees mass conservation.
 An additional contribution to the bubble mass comes from the ejecta of all SN explosions occurred during the cluster lifetime, $N_{\rm sn}$, that we compute from the stellar mass function $\xi(M)$ as:

 where $M^*_{\rm min}=\min[8\,M_\odot, M^*_{\rm max}(t)]$.
 In other words, the total mass in the hot wind reads as

 where the latter term embeds the contribution of SNe to the bubble mass via their ejecta, whose mass $M_{\rm ej}$ we take equal to 5\,$M_\odot$ for each SN.
 We hence obtain the number density $n_{\rm b}$ in the bubble as: